Stress Claims in the Workplace

 As mentioned in our previous article on bullying and harassment, claims can be made under the Protection from Harassment Act 1997 if a course of conduct has taken place that amounts to harassment.
 Bullying behaviour is a common cause for stress claims and under this piece of legislation can be raised without the need to demonstrate that the employee is ‘disabled’ under the Equality Act 2010.

-Tips on how employers can best protect themselves against workplace stress claims.
+How can employers protect themselves against workplace stress claims?

 - Carry out a stress risk assessment in line with the HSE Management Standards and Guidance.